Introduction to cloud discovery

 Using BMC Discovery, you can discover your cloud services in much the same way as you would discover your on-premises infrastructure.
 You add a suitable credential, perform a discovery run, which may be snapshot or scheduled, and view the results.
 In a consolidating system the results are consolidated, and if your system uses CMDB synchronization, they are synchronized accordingly.

 A significant difference is that cloud discovery uses the cloud vendor's API to extract data on your cloud services, rather than the direct access used in scanning your on-premises infrastructure.
-However, you can obtain the richest data on your cloud services using both techniques, and BMC Discovery ties all of the data together to provide a broad, coherent view.
+For example, an AWS scan will return information about EC2 Instances as VirtualMachine nodes but it will not be able to collect information about what is running on those EC2 Instances, as that information isn't reported by the AWS API.
+To obtain details of what these machines are doing a Host scan also needs to done.
+BMC Discovery ties all of the data together to provide a broad, coherent view.

 BMC Discovery supports multi-cloud applications and services; that is, if your applications or services span clouds from more than one provider, they are discovered and linked correctly.